froesecom/async_horror/README.md

 What the experts says:

 + [This legend](http://stackoverflow.com/questions/33101565/celluloid-futures-not-faster-than-synchronous-computation/33102081#33102081) answered my StackOverflow question.
++ Had I [read the Celluloid docs](https://github.com/celluloid/celluloid-io) a little closer, I would have come across this: "JRuby or Rubinius are the preferred platforms as they support true thread-level parallelism when executing Ruby code, whereas MRI/YARV is constrained by a global interpreter lock (GIL) and can only execute one thread at a time."
 + Most of what I read (including Celluloid docs), say things like this: "writing multi-threaded code can be tricky regardless of which tool you use, and even if you use Celluloid or ruby-concurrent to give you better higher-level abstractions than working directly with threads, working with multi-threaded concurrency will require becoming familiar with some techniques for such and require some tricky debugging from time to time."

 #### Experiment 4: The real world